Yaroster/skoomaDen.me/src/content/blog/The Wild Robot, Puss In Boots and DreamWorks Golden Age.md

 ## Stylistic Reinvention: The Last Wish
 ![](image-113.png)

-Take [*Puss in Boots: The Last Wish*](https://en.wikipedia.org/wiki/Puss_in_Boots:_The_Last_Wish).
-On the surface, this film marks an undeniable stylistic evolution, with a bold artistic direction inspired by *Spider-Man: Into the Spider-Verse*.
-But behind this aesthetic choice lies a more cynical reality: DreamWorks is merely following a trend already initiated elsewhere.
-Yes, *The Last Wish* is visually stunning, but this beauty cannot hide the fact that the studio simply adapted a proven formula to give itself a fresh face.

-The exploration of mortality is a nice idea, especially in a film aimed at a family audience, but once again, it feels like DreamWorks is trying to fill an emotional void rather than truly innovate.
-It's a film that plays on the same emotional triggers as its predecessors while disguising them under a new aesthetic, certainly attractive, but ultimately not revolutionary.
+Let’s take [*Puss in Boots: The Last Wish*](https://en.wikipedia.org/wiki/Puss_in_Boots:_The_Last_Wish).
+Anyone trying to downplay this film’s artistic direction as just another iteration of a trend started by *Spider-Man: Into the Spider-Verse* is missing the point entirely.
+This film stands out, not only for its bold, illustrative style, but for proving that Western animation still has untapped potential.
+In a landscape flooded with Pixar knockoffs — films so uninspired they might as well be directed by AI — *The Last Wish* is a refreshing, almost defiant breath of life.

+What makes this film truly exceptional is the way its artistic choices aren’t just skin-deep.
+The texture, the brushstroke-like visuals, all serve a purpose in telling a deeper, more emotional story about mortality.
+That’s not a light theme for an animated film aimed at families, but DreamWorks tackles it head-on, using every ounce of visual ingenuity to craft a narrative that feels alive, original, and daring.

+This isn’t just DreamWorks trying to keep a legacy character relevant.
+No, *The Last Wish* is proof that Western animation still has the capacity for true innovation when it isn’t being diluted by corporate greed.
+While others are busy churning out forgettable, soulless copies of Pixar’s former glory, *The Last Wish* stands as a reminder that animation can — and should — push boundaries, both visually and narratively.

 ## Introspection: The Wild Robot
 ![](image-114.png)